 - Samba Reggae with with Dandha da Hora

 Samba-reggae is a music genre from Salvador, Bahia, derived as a blend of Brazilian samba with Jamaican reggae.
 Samba-reggae arose in the context of the black pride movement that occurred in the city of Salvador de Bahia, around the 1970s.
 Samba-reggae has given rise to a style of African-influenced dance derived from Afro-Brazilian and candomble dance moves.
 In a social setting, samba-reggae dances tend to be done in a follow-the-leader fashion, with a few skilled dancers initiating moves in a line in front of the crowd, and the whole crowd then following along.

-- Bateria Intro Class (Age: 16+) with Carl Dixon
+- Bateria Drumming Intro Class (Teens and Adults) with Carl Dixon

 This workshop will introduce participants to the instruments, techniques, and rhythms of Brazilian samba music, focusing on the samba material played by Bateria Alegria, the percussion ensemble from the Boulder Samba School.
 With up to eight different samba percussion instruments to choose from, there is something for everyone.
 Jump in and learn to play samba.
 No experience needed.

 - Advanced Samba/Pagode Music Workshop with Ronaldo Andrade

 This class is meant for those who have studied pagode samba extensively, and students will bring their skills to this ensemble setting.
 For a more basic class covering the fundamental rhythms of pagode samba, please see our Intro to Pagode workshop.

 - Intro to Samba/Pagode Music Workshop with Francisco Marques